NixOS/nix.dev/source/concepts/flakes.md

 - No external variables, parameters, or impure language values are allowed.

-  It means full reproducibility of a Nix expression, and, by extension, the resulting build instructions by default, but also prohibits parameterisation of results by consumers.
+  It means full reproducibility of a Nix expression, and, by extension, the resulting build instructions by default, but also prohibits parametrisation of results by consumers.

 (flakes-controversy)=
 ## Why are flakes controversial?